What Not to Say During Medicare Educational and Sales Events

 “Currently we represent [insert number of organizations] organizations which offer [insert number of plans] products in your area.
 You can always contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) for help with plan choices.”

-We realize this is something you should say in an article about what you should not say, but if you do not state this disclaimer, there could be serious consequences!
+We realize this is something you should say in a post about what you should not say, but if you do not state this disclaimer, there could be serious consequences!
 Our goal is to help you stay compliant.

 ● ● ●